Get The Help You Need (504) 586-5200

 If you have been injured in an accident involving an Uber driver, you should consult with a knowledgeable and experienced personal injury attorney before accepting any settlement agreement.
 In fact, it is much more advantageous to have a lawyer negotiate with the insurance carriers from the very beginning to ensure you are paid the full value of your claim.

-At The Bowling Christiansen Law Firm, our team of skilled and experienced personal injury lawyers have helped countless clients recover the compensation they were entitled to following an accident, including claims involving a ridesharing driver.
+At The Bowling Law Firm, our team of skilled and experienced personal injury lawyers have helped countless clients recover the compensation they were entitled to following an accident, including claims involving a ridesharing driver.
 If you were injured in an accident that you believe was caused due to the negligence of an Uber or Lyft driver, contact our team today for a complimentary consultation of your case.

 Share On